 Beachten Sie die folgenden Best Practices, wenn Sie erweiterte Conversions für Leads implementieren.

-Alle Conversion-Daten senden, unabhängig von ihrer Vollständigkeit
+Alle Conversion-Daten senden, unabhängig von der Vollständigkeit

 Wenn Sie einer Conversion eine order_id